nosial/pal/README.md

-    'case_sensitive' => false, // make class name matching case insensitive 'follow_symlinks' => true, // follow symbolic links when scanning directories 'prepend' => false, // prepend the autoloader to the autoload stack, default: false (append) 'relative' => true, // use relative paths in the generated autoloader, default: true ]);
+    'case_sensitive' => false, // make class name matching case insensitive 'follow_symlinks' => true, // follow symbolic links when scanning directories 'prepend' => false, // prepend the autoloader to the autoload stack, default: false (append) 'relative' => true, // use relative paths in the generated autoloader, default: true, 'include_static' => false, // include static php files that do not contain any classes or interfaces, default: true ]);
 ```